jakobht/azurex/README.md

 ## Development

-The goal is to suport all actions in the Azure Blob Storage library [Rest API](https://docs.microsoft.com/en-us/rest/api/storageservices/blob-service-rest-api) - PRs welcome :)
+The goal is to support all actions in the Azure Blob Storage library [Rest API](https://docs.microsoft.com/en-us/rest/api/storageservices/blob-service-rest-api) - PRs welcome :)